blind-contours/EffectXshift/README.md

 # Pooled region V, region V^c, and the V - V^c oracle contrast (with 95% CIs)
 rct_results$`Pooled Region Effects`

+# Descriptive arm counts and observed outcomes in the selected regions
+rct_results$`Trial Region Diagnostics`
 ```

 The `Pooled Region Effects` table reports the effect in `V`, in `V^c`,